matatacmca/OpenTime/README.md

 Please create a pull request linked to an issue.
 Do not commit to master

 ## Host your own instance
+This guide was built using the dependancy versions.
+Should installation fail, please update README.md with detailed process changes and submit a pull request

 ### Installation
 Using a console:
 1. Navigate to the folder using the `cd` command.